-Foundation Medicine, Inc. 150 Second Street, Cambridge, MA 02141
+Foundation Medicine, Inc. 150 Second Street, Cambridge, MA 02141 Phone: 617.418.2200

-Phone: 617.418.2200

-1 Intended Use
+Intended Use

-FoundationOne®CDx (F1CDx) is a qualitative next-generation sequencing based in vitro diagnostic test that uses targeted high throughput hybridization-based capture technology for detection of substitutions, insertion and deletion alterations (indels), and copy number alterations (CNAs) in 324 genes and select gene rearrangements, as well as genomic signatures including microsatellite instability (MSI) and tumor mutational burden (TMB) using DNA isolated from formalin-fixed, paraffin-embedded (FFPE) tumor tissue specimens.
+FoundationOne®CDx (F1CDx) is a qualitative next-generation sequencing based in vitro diagnostic test that uses targeted high throughput hybridization-based capture technology for detection of substitutions, insertion and deletion alterations (indels), and copy number alterations (CNAs) in 324 genes and select gene rearrangements, as well as genomic signatures including microsatellite instability (MSI) and tumor mutational burden (TMB) using DNA isolated from formalin-fixed, paraffin-embedded (FFPE) tumor tissue specimens when using the DNAx extraction method.
+The test is intended for detection of substitutions and indels in 324 genes, CNAs in 16 genes and select gene rearrangements, as well as genomic signatures including MSI and TMB using DNA isolated from FFPE tumor tissue specimens when using the CoExtraction method for DNA isolation.
 The test is intended as a companion diagnostic to identify patients who may benefit from treatment with the targeted therapies listed in Table 1 in accordance with the approved therapeutic product labeling.
 Additionally, F1CDx is intended to provide tumor mutation profiling to be used by qualified health care professionals in accordance with professional guidelines in oncology for patients with solid malignant neoplasms.
 Genomic findings other than those listed in Table 1 are not prescriptive or conclusive for labeled use of any specific therapeutic product.

-Table 1.
-Companion diagnostic indications
+Table 1 Companion diagnostic indications